Zlonín

 Zlonín is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 1,400 inhabitants.
 As of 2025, the municipality has the youngest population in the country.

 Etymology

 The name is derived from the personal name Zloňa, meaning "Zloňa's".

 Geography

 Zlonín is located about 12 km north of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
-The brook Zlonínský potok flows through the municipality.
+It lies in a flat agricultural landscape in the Central Elbe Table.
+The stream Zlonínský potok flows through the municipality.

 History

 The first written mention of Zlonín is from 1367, when the village was owned by the Vyšehrad Chapter.
-Between 1436 and 1578, it was owned by various lower noblemen and burghers.
+Between 1436 and 1578, it was owned by various lesser noblemen and burghers.
 From 1578 until the establishment of a sovereign municipality in the mid-19th century, Zlonín belonged to the Dejvice estate and shared its owners.

 Demographics

-As of 2025, with an average age of 31.3 years, the municipality has the youngest population in the country.
+As of 31 December 2025, with an average age of 31.5 years, the municipality has the youngest population in the Czech Republic.